evilbream/TG_adder_with_proxy/README.md

 * Click on API development tools and fill the required fields.
 * copy "api_id" n "api_hash" after clicking create app

-# Installation and usage on windows
+# Installation and usage on Windows
 - Install python at least version 3.10 [how to install](https://www.digitalocean.com/community/tutorials/install-python-windows-10)
 - Download the archive directly and unzip it or u can install git and download archive using git clone [install git](https://github.com/git-guides/install-git) (https://github.com/git-guides/install-git)